-In addition, pursuant to the Investor Rights Agreement, for so long as Conyers Park Sponsor holds at least 50% of its shares of common stock it held as of July 7, 2017, it will have the right to nominate three directors to serve on the Board, and for so long as Conyers Park Sponsor holds at least 25% of its shares of common stock it held as of July 7, 2017, it will have the right to nominate one director to serve on the Board.
+In addition, prior to October 13, 2022, pursuant to the Investor Rights Agreement, for so long as Conyers Park Sponsor held at least 50% of its shares of common stock it held as of July 7, 2017, it had the right to nominate three directors to serve on the Board, and for so long as Conyers Park Sponsor held at least 25% of its shares of common stock it held as of July 7, 2017, it had the right to nominate one director to serve on the Board.
+Effective October 13, 2022, pursuant to and in accordance with the terms of Conyers Park Sponsor's organizational documents and as was provided to occur on or about the fifth anniversary of the closing of the Business Combination in July 2017, Conyers Park Sponsor made a pro-rata distribution in kind of shares of our common stock to its members for no consideration.
+Among the recipients of the shares of our common stock distributed were investment entities controlled by James Kilts, and David West and Brian Ratzan individually.
+In connection with this distribution, we were informed Conyers Park Sponsor assigned in whole to Messrs.
+Kilts, West and Ratzan, collectively, its rights, under and in accordance with the Investor Rights Agreement, to designate persons to be nominated by Conyers Park Sponsor for election to our Board.